denismaua/kpu-pp/README.md

   *  - CPTi is NUMVALUES VALUE1 ...
 VALUE(NUMVALUES), with NUMVALUES numeric values describing the conditional probability values P(C_ID|PA_ID), arranged such that the least significant value (the one that increases the fastest) is C_ID and the most signficant value (the one that increases the slowest) is the value of the rightmost parent.
   *  - UTILi is NUMVALUES VALUE1 ...
 VALUE(NUMVALUES), with NUMVALUES numeric values specifying the utility function U(PA_ID) with least significant digit denoting the value of the leftmost parent.

  Linebreaks are discarded as white spaces, thus they can be used to improve readalibity.
+It is possible to have a C-style comment block (i.e., a block enclosed by /* and */) at the beginning (before LIMID appears); this will be simply ignored.

  See the examples in directory limids.